-- 1. All visitors to the centre are required to enter the premises through the front door and report to the office upon arrival. - 2.
+- 1. All visitors to the centre are to scan TCC's QR code before entering. - 2.
 Educators are required to gather identification and WWC to ensure that the identification presented matches the company they are working for. - 3.
 Educators are to assist and supervise the visitor as he/she completes the visitors' log using the Kidsoft electronic 'Visitor Log'.
-This is located on the ipads located in the foyer or Preschool room. - 4.
+This is located on the iPad located in the foyer or Preschool room. - 4.
 Upon completion the visitor will be directed to the area where they will be working, and educators will be informed of their movements - 5.
-When their work is completed the visitor is to return to the Ipad and sign out accordingly.
+When their work is completed the visitor is to return to the iPad and sign out accordingly.
 Educators can assist with this process. - 6.
-A TCC Visitors badge will be available for them to wear while they remain on TCC premises.
+A TCC Visitors badge will be available for them to wear while they remain on TCC premises if they are unknown to educators. - 7.
+Any authorized or unauthorized persons wanting to enter TCC that are clearly deemed impacts by alcohol will be refused entry Law 172, 173